Hop O’ My Thumb is so similar to Hansel and Gretel you might wonder how both co-existed. Both stories have:

 Hop O’ My Thumb drops white pebbles along the path so the brothers and he can find their way back home.
 But his plan doesn’t work the second time after the parents deliver them further into the heart of the woods.
 So the plan is modified; they will knock on the door of the little cottage they come across, and ask for food and shelter.

-The battle is not with the parents.
+The big struggle is not with the parents.
 I’ve noticed this happens a lot in stories from all eras: While Hop O’ My Thumb’s main (first?) opponents are his parents, he soon encounters a more obvious ‘baddie’ in the archetypal ogre who is almost like a metaphor for the badness of the parents.
 Though the parents are not ogres who cannibalise children, in a way they are.
 They’ve done the most terrible thing to their own children, leaving them to be eaten by wolves or die of exposure and hunger.
-So the battle happens instead at this metaphorical house in the woods, in which Hop O’ My Thumb tricks the hungover ogre into killing his own seven daughters rather than these seven abandoned sons.
+So the big struggle happens instead at this metaphorical house in the woods, in which Hop O’ My Thumb tricks the hungover ogre into killing his own seven daughters rather than these seven abandoned sons.

 The revelation is that despite being mostly mute and small and young, Hop O’ My Thumb is very useful as a trickster entrepreneur.